pushcx/opinionated-forum/README.markdown

 This is a rails-based forum engine with some strong opinions:

- - Authentication is OpenID, makes new profile if not exists
+ - Authentication is OpenID, creates new profile if needed
  - There are no forums/subforums
  - Topics are tagged
  - Tags are lowercase.
 By definition